hyphanet/plugin-WebOfTrust/STYLE.md

   `Bug:`, `Code quality:`, `Performance:`, `Usability:` such as e.g. `FIXME: Bug: ...` to ease locating work which affects a particular one of those categories.
   Multiple such prefixes may be concatenated.

+  Often TODOs and FIXMEs evolve.
+As their final goal is to have them removed, it is then usually not worth the effort to rewrite their whole text body to adapt it to changes.
+  Thus, when updating them, you may just leave the outdated part as-is and append the update to the end in a new paragraph which starts with `EDIT: ...`.

 - WoT's source code contains very much documentation.
 That shall stay as is.
   Hence please do not commit undocumented code.